navidJadid/openease_ci-cd_documentation/README.md

 _We are working to extend this part of the documentation, so please be patient for the update on repository setup :)_

 ### Coding Principles
-We would like to encourage certain coding principles for this project, in order to keep the code base consistent, maintainable, and easy to read.
+A code base should, first and foremost, be easily read- and maintainable.
+Except for performance-critical applications or code segments, these goals should not be neglected.
+If your project is not maintainable, it is doomed to fail sooner or later.
+Spending a bit more time writing tests or refactoring goes a long way, thus we would like to encourage a few easy-to-maintain coding principles.

 In large our coding guidelines are derived from the book _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Spies, maybe better known by his alias Uncle Rob.
 We **strongly** recommend reading it, as it provides great ideas and principles to write readable and maintainable software.
 Now let us look at the coding principles which we regard as most important (aside from a proper project architecture):

 1. **Variable, Class, Module Naming**
     First and foremost, it is important to find precise and meaningful names for the components of your software.
 Meaningless or outright cryptic names will not do you and the other developers any favors.
 Let us look at a few examples: